covcom/205CDE/labs/01 Introduction to Git/worksheet.md

 ## 3.2 Renaming Files

 Renaming files is easy right?
-We perhaps not.
+Well, perhaps not.
 Lets see what happens when we rename our file using the standard approach.
 Right-click on the file in the file tree and choose ‘Rename’.
 Call the file README2.md then run the status command:
 ```
 git status
 # On branch master